SHIVAM03669/Ecommerce-Follow-Along/README.md

 By the end of this milestone, we will have a secure backend capable of managing user registrations effectively, setting the stage for building a safe and reliable application.

 ---

+**Milestone 8 Overview**

+In this milestone, we will focus on creating a reusable card component that will help display product details effectively on the homepage.
+By the end of this milestone, you will have learned how to design a dynamic card component that can be used across multiple pages or sections of the app to enhance the user experience.

+**Learning Goals **
+By the end of this milestone, you will:
+- Learn how to create a card component.
+- Learn how to display those cards on the products page.

+**Why Create Card Components?**
+- **Showcase Products Effectively**: Presents product details in a clear and visually appealing way.
+- **Reusable Design**: Can be used across multiple pages or sections of the app.
+- **Improved User Experience**: Makes it easy for users to browse and interact with products.
+- **Organized Layout**: Keeps the homepage clean and structured.

+**How to Display a Single Card for Multiple Products?**
+- **Create a Dynamic Component**: Design a single card component that accepts product details as props.
+- **Use Mapping**: Use array mapping to iterate over the product list and render a card for each product.
+- **Pass Data Dynamically**: Pass unique product information (e.g., name, price, image) to each card.
+- **Maintain Consistency**: Ensure the layout remains uniform for all products.

+**Steps for Milestone 8 **

+1. **Create the Card Component**:
+   - Design a reusable card component with props for product details (e.g., name, image, price).

+2. **Design the Homepage Layout**:
+   - Set up a grid layout or flexbox for displaying multiple cards neatly.

+---